Ahmedab0/bmi/README.md

 # bmi_app

-A new Flutter application to calculate body mass index.
+A new Flutter application to calculate the body mass index.

 # Some screens